alexandermendes/semantic-release-react-native/README.md

 If you want to opt out of this behaviour and strip pre-releases for both Android and iOS you can use the `noPrerelease` option.

+### Xcode project files

+To help accommodate projects that use Xcode to manage their versioning this plugin will update the `CURRENT_PROJECT_VERSION` in the same way as the `CFBundleVersion` and the `MARKETING_VERSION` in the same was as the `CFBundleShortVersionString`.
+If these variables are not present in the first place then nothing will be added.

+Whether or not you choose to commit these updates is up to you.
+If you are not actually using these variables in your `Info.plist` files then they are probably redundant anyway.